kerolloz/03-CS-Second-Term/Compiler.md

 ### Syntax Analyzer

->checks whether a given program satisfies the rules implied by a CFG or not.
+> Checks whether a given program satisfies the rules implied by a CFG or not.
 If it satisfies, the syntax analyzer creates a parse tree for the given program.

+#### Parse Tree

 ![parse tree](http://img.c4learn.com/2012/01/Parse-Tree-Syntax-Analysis-in-Compiler-Design.jpg) <br>
+In a parse tree,
+* All terminals are at leaves.
+* All inner nodes are non-terminals in a CFG.

 _syntax of a language_ is specified by a __CFG__ (CFG rules are mostly recursive) <br>
-we use BNF to specify a CFG <br>
+we use BNF to specify a CFG <br><br>
-Example: <br>
+Example:

 ~~~~
 assgstmt   -> identifier := expression